entigolabs/entigo-infralib-agent/README.md

 * base_config - base config, pulled from source
   * version - highest version of Entigo Infralib base config
   * profile - name of the config file without a suffix, empty string means no base config is used
-* prefix - prefix used for AWS resources, CodeCommit folders/files and terraform resources
+* prefix - prefix used for AWS/GCloud resources, CodeCommit folders/files and terraform resources
 * source - source repository for Entigo Infralib terraform modules
 * version - version of Entigo Infralib terraform modules to use
 * agent_version - image version of Entigo Infralib Agent to use